Documentation

 Arguments:

-• input-file — Path to the Terraform plan JSON file.
-If omitted, reads from stdin.
+• input-file is the path to the Terraform plan JSON file.
+If omitted, tfplan2md reads from stdin.

 Options